niutech/carbonyl-terminal/README.md

 Carbonyl Terminal is the portable Windows Terminal distribution preconfigured to use Carbonyl browser in the Docker container in the cloud, to accelerate web browsing on slow networks.

-**Windows Terminal** ⟵ssh/mosh⟶ **Carbonyl Docker container** ⟵https⟶ **Internet**
+**Carbonyl Terminal** ⟵ssh/mosh⟶ **Carbonyl Terminal Docker Container** ⟵https⟶ **Internet**

-Carbonyl Terminal uses [mosh](https://mosh.org/) for better responsiveness, with SSH as a fallback.
+Carbonyl Terminal uses [mosh](https://mosh.org/) for better responsiveness, with compressed SSH as a fallback.

+Carbonyl Terminal Docker Container bundles Carbonyl browser, mosh and SSH server with public key authentication.

-You can install Carbonyl Terminal Docker conatiner on your VPS in the cloud or use the preconfigured demo server.
+You can install Carbonyl Terminal Docker Conatiner on your VPS in the cloud or use the preconfigured demo server (only for testing).

 ### Installation

-First, run the Docker container with Carbonyl Terminal on your cloud VPS, e.g. yourserver.com:
+First, run Carbonyl Terminal Docker Container on your cloud VPS, e.g. yourserver.com:

 ```
 git clone https://github.com/niutech/carbonyl-terminal